nf-core/modules/README.md

 - Test files MUST be kept as tiny as possible.

-- Every module MUST be tested by adding a test workflow with a toy dataset in the [`tests/`](tests/software/fastqc/main.nf) test directory of the module.
+- Every module MUST be tested by adding a test workflow with a toy dataset in the [`tests/`](tests/software/fastqc/main.nf) directory of the module.

 - Generic files from [`tests/data/`](tests/data/) MUST be reused by importing them as `file(${launchDir}/tests/data/fastq/rna/test_single_end.fastq.gz)`